5 questions to ask before picking a managed services provider

 Any IT manager who’s had to select provider for Managed Services can attest to the importance of diligence, especially when there’s a long-term contract involved.
-In a previous article, we looked at five reasons to consider Managed Services as an integral part of your IT strategy.
 This article looks at five key questions to ask the bidding service providers during the selection process:

 What vendor gear will be deployed as part of the service?
 The old saying “nobody ever got fired for buying Cisco or IBM” may still hold true.
 However, there is no shortage of ambitious vendors that offer nimble, feature-rich solutions, at a fraction of the cost.
 It’s worth checking their long-term viability on the IT equipment market by comparing them to competitors.
 If there’s any doubt about the future of the equipment vendor, inquire whether the service provider offers vendor alternatives for the same solutions tier.